shivakrishna2497/Predicting-the-on-site-of-Diabetes-using-Keras-using-/README.md

 6)Make Predictions

-predictions will be in the range between 0 and 1 as there's a sigmoid activation function on the output layer and I converted them into a binary prediction for this classification task by rounding them
+Predictions will be in the range between 0 and 1 as there's a sigmoid activation function on the output layer and I converted them into a binary prediction for this classification task by rounding them